UK and EU student tuition fees and maintenance loans - eligibility and amounts

 Entitlement – EU Students

-You're entitled to receive your Tuition Fee Loan for the year you spend on placement.
+If you started your course in the 2020/21 academic year or earlier, you're entitled to receive your Tuition Fee Loan for the year you spend on placement.
 Apply for your student loan from Student Finance England (SFE).
-If you have transferred onto a new course to include your placement year (i.e. completed a Change of Programme form with your school), you will need to complete your loan application with the new course title and new graduation date.
+If you have transferred onto a new course to include your placement year (i.e. completed a Change of Programme form with your school), you will need to complete a Student Finance England notificaiton of change of circumstances EUCO1 form .
+You should return the form to Student Finance England along with any other paperwork that SFE send you for completion.
+EU students who started their course in the 2021/22 academic year or later are not eligible for the SFE tuition fee loan.

-All UK and EU students on a year study abroad, work placement, or British Council language assistantship (BCLA) will pay a reduced tuition fee.
+All UK students on a year study abroad, work placement, or British Council language assistantship (BCLA) will pay a reduced tuition fee.
 You can find more information on our undergraduate fees page.

 If you're only going on placement for one term, your tuition fee will be the same as if you completed the full year at Leeds.